neo4j/neo4j-python-driver/docs/source/index.rst

 :Default: ``1000``

 ***********
 Transaction
 ***********

-Neo4j supports three kinds of transaction: `auto-commit transactions`, `explicit transactions` and `transaction functions`.
+Neo4j supports three kinds of transaction:

++ :ref:`auto-commit-transactions-ref`
++ :ref:`explicit-transactions-ref`
++ :ref:`managed-transactions-ref`

-Each has pros and cons but if in doubt, use a transaction function.
+Each has pros and cons but if in doubt, use a managed transaction with a `transaction function`.

+.. _auto-commit-transactions-ref:

 Auto-commit Transactions
 ========================
-Auto-commit transactions are the simplest form of transaction, available via :meth:`neo4j.Session.run`.
+Auto-commit transactions are the simplest form of transaction, available via :py:meth:`neo4j.Session.run`.

 These are easy to use but support only one statement per transaction and are not automatically retried on failure.
 Auto-commit transactions are also the only way to run ``PERIODIC COMMIT`` statements, since this Cypher clause manages its own transactions internally.